National Pact for Language

 — My obligation is to say that we will always need more, but it's substantially more than what I found in 2021, which was 128 million [for the government as a whole].
 We have the record budget in the history of language policy, and it's double what we had four years ago.
 Given the current budget situation, I think the agreement isn't a step forward, it's a good step in the right direction.

-Where will they come from, considering that we don't yet know the budget for the Ministry of Language Policy and that there are budgets that have been extended?
+Where will they come from, given that we still don't know the budget for the Ministry of Language Policy and that there are budget overdue?

 — The Ministry of Language Policy defines language policies and coordinates them with each department, and therefore the budgets for each area come from each department.
 They come from ordinary budgets and any additional appropriations that may exist.